Ebayednoob/NOS-IRv3---SHD-CCP-Variant/README.md

 (See CIC Benchmarks in /docs)

-Full Instructions are in docs/usage.md
+Full Instructions are in docs/usage.md but here is a short setup guide

 # 1. Clone repository
 git clone https://github.com/JLNuijens/NOS-IRv3